aiWORKOUTgenerator/member-copilot-vite/docs/sprints/validation/validation-integration-documentation.md

 ## Overview

-The Validation Integration system provides comprehensive validation for the workout generation form, ensuring data integrity and user experience consistency.
-This system integrates seamlessly with the hybrid button state logic and provides clear error feedback to users.
+The Validation Integration system provides **simplified progressive validation** for the workout generation form, prioritizing user experience over complex validation rules.
+This system uses a step-based approach that only shows errors when users have made partial selections, ensuring a smooth and intuitive user experience.

 ## Architecture